hydrationdynamics/svante/README.rst

 License
 -------

-Distributed under the terms of the `MIT license`_, *Svante* is free and open source software.
+Distributed under the terms of the `BSD 3-Clause license`_, *Svante* is free and open source software.